 - Body of the hat

-- Pattern: Download a copy of the free Barley pattern (or the Barley Light pattern here).
+- Pattern: Download a copy of the free Barley pattern or the Barley Light pattern, or get the Barley pattern in the Tin Can Knits app.
 Check out our tutorial here if reading a multi-size knitting pattern is new to you.

 - Yarn: for the Barley hat you will need 70 (80, 90, 110, 150, 170) yards worsted / aran weight yarn.
 For more information on yarns see our post on yarns here.